Tardieu Scale

 Download Tardieu Scale to measure spasticity.

-Record the angle of catch and quality of muscle reaction for each velocity, and use this information to assess spasticity severity and guide treatment decisions.
+Record the angle of catch and the quality of muscle reaction for each velocity.
+Analyze this information to assess the severity of spasticity.
+Use the findings to guide treatment decisions and plan appropriate interventions.

 The scale provides a systematic and objective measurement of muscle reaction to passive movement, offering clinicians insights into the severity of spasticity and its impact on functional mobility.

-In adult stroke subjects, spasticity can be a common complication, affecting the ankle plantar flexors and other muscle groups.
-The Tardieu Scale, adapted for this population as the Modified Tardieu Scale, is a crucial instrument for clinicians to quantify and document the degree of spasticity in their patients.
-Unlike the Modified Ashworth Scale, another commonly used tool for spasticity assessment, the Tardieu Scale focuses on dynamic aspects, assessing the velocity-dependent component of muscle resistance during passive stretch.
+Spasticity can be a common complication in adult stroke subjects, affecting the ankle plantar flexors and other muscle groups.
+The Tardieu Scale, adapted for this population as the Modified Tardieu Scale, is crucial for clinicians to quantify and document the degree of spasticity in their patients.
+The scale focuses on dynamic aspects, assessing the velocity-dependent component of muscle resistance during passive stretch.

-One of the key purposes of the Tardieu Scale is to provide practitioners with clinical findings regarding the spasticity profile of a patient.
+One key purpose of the Tardieu Scale is to provide practitioners with clinical findings regarding a patient's spasticity profile.
 By measuring the angle of muscle reaction at different velocities of passive movement, the scale allows for a detailed understanding of spasticity patterns.

 Scoring